 - Communicate effectively within and beyond the classroom

 - Illustrate solutions to real-life problems or concerns

 - Make decisions and act as responsible members of society

 - Develop skills to work in a team situation

 Screening and Testing

-The IMPACT qualification process begins with a referral from a student’s teacher, parent, principal or counselor.
-Referrals must be submitted by January of each school year.
-Parents must sign and return a nomination form along with permission to screen in order for their child to begin the screening process.
-Each referred student who participates in the screening process will receive a letter stating if they have scored high enough to participate in summer testing.
-IMPACT teachers host a parent meeting prior to summer testing.
-Students must meet state guidelines and will be required to qualify on an IQ test and creativity test.
+The IMPACT qualification process begins with screening all first and third grade students.
+Screening notifications are sent to families in December with an Opt-out option.
+A referral from a student’s teacher, parent, principal or counselor are also accepted and must be submitted by January of each school year.
+Each student who participates in the screening process will receive a letter notifying parents if they have qualified for further testing.
+Students must obtain a qualifying score on an IQ test and creativity test.
 After testing, scores will be sent home along with a letter informing parents if their child has qualified for IMPACT.